Prospect Tower Apartments

 No analysis available

-I looked for saltwater pool wording such as salt water, saltwater, saline, or salt pool, and found nothing.
-The pool is mentioned repeatedly, but its water type is not specified.
+I looked for salt water pool wording such as saltwater, saline, or salt pool and found nothing.
+The pool is mentioned repeatedly, but its water type is never specified.

 No analysis available

-I looked for coin laundry, coin-op, card-operated machines, quarters, or any note that community laundry requires payment, and found nothing.
-The remarks only reference in-unit washer/dryer in some units, not paid shared laundry.
+I looked for coin laundry, coin-op, card-operated machines, quarters, or any note that community laundry is paid and found nothing.
+The remarks only reference washer/dryer in some units, which does not confirm a paid community laundry setup.

-I searched the public remarks for references to laundry on each floor, floor-by-floor laundry rooms, or similar wording and found none.
-The listings mention in-unit washer/dryer and storage, but nothing about community laundry facilities on every floor.
+I searched the public remarks for wording like laundry on every floor, floor-by-floor laundry rooms, or similar community laundry references and found none.
+The listings mention in-unit washer/dryer and storage, but nothing about laundry facilities on each floor.

 All 7 MLS entries indicate some form of parking and multiple agent remarks reference parking: 'one assigned open parking stall', 'large parking stall', and 'oversize parking stall'.
 Evidence is consistent across listings and supported by MLS checkbox data, indicating strong building-level parking availability.

-I searched for 'deeded parking', 'owned stall', or 'parking included in deed' and found none.
-The listings describe assigned stalls and the option to rent a second stall, which suggests parking is not explicitly deeded in the public remarks.
+I searched for language like "deeded parking," "owned stall," or "parking included in deed" and found none.
+The remarks describe assigned/covered parking and rental of a second stall, which suggests parking access but not deeded ownership.

 No analysis available